pablodecm/cartographer/README.rst

 - Built-in but customizable d3js graph visualizations to be used interactively from Jupyter Notebook.
-- Reasonably efficient implementation, in the process of being parallelized and to use sparse when possible.
+- Reasonably efficient implementation, in the process of being parallelized and to use sparse data structructures when possible.

 Installation
 ============